carlvangestel/-Genomic-workflows-for-taxonomy/RAD_GBS_sequencing_with_reference_genome/03_read_mapping/README.md

 #### Remove unmapped, secondary and supplementary alignments (-F 2308);  not properly paired reads -f 2; and retain only with a mapping quality (MAPQ) >30 (-q 30

-_Note:poor mapping may be due to poor quality reads or may reflect real biological phenomena like strcutural genomic variation (deletions, duplications, inversions).
-Filtering these reads therefore removes both types indiscriminately.
-Therefore, carefully reflect on the goal of your study and do not apply this filter step when aiming to study structural variation for example.
-It is however appropriate for most standard analyses and beneficial to base this on a set of high-confidence reads._
+_Note: poor mapping can result from low-quality reads or genuine biological events such as structural genomic variation (e.g., deletions, duplications, inversions).
+Filtering these reads will remove both types indiscriminately.
+Therefore, consider your study’s objective carefully.This filtering step should be avoided when investigating structural variation.
+For most standard analyses, however, applying this filter based on high-confidence reads is appropriate and beneficial._

 Unmapped reads are sequencing reads that could not be aligned to the reference genome Secondary alignments occur when a read can map to multiple locations in the genome with similar alignment scores (One alignment is chosen as the primary alignment